 Location targeting is possible with the user’s IP address and can be used to target users in a specific country or region.
 This can be useful if you are trying to reach local customers, and it is also helpful for targeting users who speak the same language that your site is written in.

-If your subscribers are near your clothing store, you may want to send them text messages inviting them to visit your store.
-Or if your restaurant is located near a business center, and your restaurant offers launch packages, you would like to target people who work in that business center.
+1. If your clothing store is close to where your subscribers are, you might consider sending them text messages to invite them to visit your store.
+Similarly, if your restaurant is situated near a business center and offers lunch packages, you’d want to target individuals who work in that business center.

 71% of consumers always or regularly read online reviews when browsing for local businesses.
 85% of consumers trust online reviews as much as personal recommendations.
 What does this mean for your business?
 Instead of telling how great your customer service is or how quality your products are, show it!
 Here are a few elements you can insert on your website.